 The value of kindness in the workplace is probably beyond measure, but that hasn’t stopped people from trying to measure it.
-With Random Acts of Kindness Week (Feb.
-10-16) coming up, it’s worth taking a look at the ROI of kindness:
+With Random Acts of Kindness Day coming up February 17th, it’s worth taking a look at the ROI of kindness:

 - Kind leaders make kinder employees – A Stanford study on the psychology of kindness found that emotions can be highly contagious in the workplace, with employees being “particularly likely” to catch the emotions displayed by leadership.
 They similarly found that organizations practicing kindness were more likely to attract kind applicants.

 - Kindness increases productivity and engagement – A Canadian report from the Association of Professional Executives (APEX) discovered that respectful and civil work teams possesses 26% more energy, are 36% more satisfied with their jobs, and 44% more committed to their organization.

 - Employees who receive kindness are more prosocial – A joint research paper featured in the Journal of Personality and Social Psychology found that employees who receive regular gratitude were more likely to put in discretionary effort, welcome new employees, and fill in for coworkers.